luiscoco/Angular_Brief_Introduction/README.md

 **Attribute Directives**

-Change the appearance or behavior of an element, component, or another directive.
-For example, you could create a directive that changes the format of text or handles complex mouse events.
+Change the appearance or behavior of an element, component, or another directive

+For example, you could create a directive that changes the format of text or handles complex mouse events

 **Example: Tooltip Directive**